 Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

-Additionally, the FRA introduced new exemption categories for ABAWDs, including:
+The FRA introduced new exemption categories for ABAWDs that include

 In addition to the ABAWD age expansion mandated by the FRA, Florida has expanded the age of individuals subject to mandatory work requirements.
-Individuals aged 53 through 59, who do not meet an exemption, will now be required to participate in the SNAP Employment and Training (E&T) program.
+Individuals aged 55 through 59, who do not meet an exemption, are required to participate in the SNAP Employment and Training (E&T) program.
 These individuals will be referred to as mandatory work participants.

 What is the SNAP E&T program?